The point of the past

 Deep classroom discussions and connections with a well-traveled faculty ensure FLC History majors develop the skills needed to organize data, ask critical questions, and write with clarity and economy.
 Through studies of the creative achievements of past civilizations and the historical foundations underlying cultural diversity, History majors graduate prepared to address challenges found in contemporary times.

 "We are one of the few colleges in the country with an undergraduate concentration in public

 history, which offers students professional preparation in archives, museum curation, and historic preservation.

-Earn your bachelor of arts and master's degree in Public History in 5 years through a collaboration between FLC and University of Colorado-Denver.
+Earn your bachelor of arts as a History major and master's degree in Public History in 5 years through a collaboration between FLC and University of Colorado-Denver.
 Learn techniques to preserve the past by and for the people.
 You’ll learn archiving and analytical methods for work in any sector, with a special focus on work that makes history accessible to the general public.

-This is your education and you can customize it to your unique path.
+This is your History degree and you can customize it to your unique path.
 We offer specific tracks for those who wish to bring cultural heritage and history to the public.

 Focus your history major in the areas that support work in heritage preservation, archiving, and more.
 Even if you don't pursue the 3+2 master’s in Public History, this concentration will provide you with the foundation for work bringing history to the people.